ParadoxAlarmInterface/pai/README.md

 We do not recommend using SWAN because of https://github.com/CriticalSecurity/paradox

 ## Firmware Upgrade WARNING:
 **Do not upgrade EVO firmware versions to 7.50.000+.
-Process is irreversable!
+Process is irreversible!
 Paradox introduces serial communication encryption which most probably will break our PAI ability to talk to the panel.**

 ## How to use
 See [wiki](https://github.com/ParadoxAlarmInterface/pai/wiki/Installation)